Rockypocky77/ChancifySATPrep/sat23.md

 A) Students who study more tend to earn higher test scores.

-B) Students who study more always get perfect scores.
+B) Students who study more tend to get higher scores.

 C) There is no relationship between studying and test scores.

-D) Students with high scores never study.
+D) Students with high scores rarely study.

 In a group of students, 22 are in band, 18 are in choir, and 9 are in both band and choir.
 How many students are in at least one of the two groups?